 Granite rock was used for centuries to build the massive fortresses that dot the landscape of Muscadet.
 Its density and structure were […]

-The Lieubeau family takes great care to vinify the wines according to exposition, density of granite, and harvest date.
-Farming for their Folle Blanche, Chardonnay and Sauvignon is certified by Terra Vitis and all of their Melon is now certified organic by Agriculture Biologique.
+The Lieubeau family takes great care to vinify the wines according to exposition, the density of the bedrock, and harvest date.
+Farming for their Folle Blanche, Chardonnay, and Sauvignon is certified and all of their Melon is now certified organic by Agriculture Biologique.
 They keep yields as low as possible to produce wines that express the varietal character and terroir – not just acid.
 These are delicious, vibrant wines that are easily among the best values in the portfolio.

 CloseMelon de Bourgogne, August, Château Thébaud vineyard